 To find your building code and locate your class, please use the following links:

 If you do not know your course location, you may contact us during our regular business hours to find out where your classes are being held.

 6. Parking Information

-Parking permits may be purchased, exchanged, or returned at the Parking & Transportation Services office which is located on the second floor of the George Sherman Union, 775 Commonwealth Avenue.
-Blue day/commuter summer student parking permits are valid all day in select lots and may be purchased for the fee of $344.25.
-White evening summer student parking permits are valid in select lots after 2:30 pm and may be purchased for the fee of $85.00.
+Parking permits may be purchased, exchanged, or returned at the Parking & Transportation Services office which is located at 1019 Commonwealth Avenue.
+Blue day/commuter summer student parking permits are valid all day in select lots and may be purchased for a fee of $394.50.
+White evening summer student parking permits are valid in select lots after 2:30 pm and may be purchased for the fee of $108.00.

 To obtain a parking permit, you must present your valid Boston University Terrier Card and a completed application form at the time of purchase.
 Application forms are available at our office windows.
 White evening summer student permits may also be purchased online via the Student Link.
-Parking permit purchases may be secured with cash, check or American Express/MasterCard/Visa/Discover/American Express.
+Parking permit purchases may be secured with cash, check, American Express, MasterCard, Visa, or Discover.

 Boston University parking permits must be properly displayed at all times.
 Vehicles without valid permits will be subject to tow without notice and at the owner’s risk and expense.
 For more information, please visit bu.edu/parking, email us at firstname.lastname@example.org, or call 617-353-2160.

 7. Check-In with ISSO (Visiting International Students Only)